\\\ Pet Stars

 Pet food firms are always looking for talent as our pet insurance businesses, and frequently refresh their websites with new modelling pet shoots and film tv campaigns.

-Tails.com the large subscription dog meal tailored service who deliver foods to your door included Alfie Moon and Bea starring in their latest TV ad campaign promoting the monthly service hired through Pet London Models agency.
+Tails.com the large subscription dog meal tailored service deliver dog foods to your door included Alfie Moon and Bea starring in their latest TV ad campaign promoting the monthly service hired through Pet London Models agency.
 These companies tend to pick more popular breeds and use less gimmicks in their photography work.

 \\\ Promoted Content